-Definition of Zika Virus
+Definition of the Zika Virus

 History of the Zika Virus

-The first human case infected with Zika virus was identified in Nigeria in 1954 during an epidemic of jaundice that suspected to be yellow fever, where a 10 year old Nigerian female developed fever, headache, but no jaundice.
+The first human case infected with the Zika virus was identified in Nigeria in 1954 during an epidemic of jaundice that was suspected to be yellow fever, where a 10 year old Nigerian female developed fever, headache, but no jaundice.
 The symptoms resolved spontaneously within three days.
-A sample of her blood was injected intracerebrally into a group of mice, later they developed signs of illness, and Zika virus was identified in them using neutralization tests.
+A sample of her blood was injected intracerebrally into a group of mice, later they developed signs of illness, and the Zika virus was identified in them using neutralization tests.

-From 1951 to 1981, human cases of Zika virus infection had been reported across other African countries and parts of South East Asia.
+From 1951 to 1981, human cases of the Zika virus infection had been reported across other African countries and parts of South East Asia.

-The first outbreak of Zika virus outside Africa and Asia was reported in 2007 in the Federated Republic of Micronesia, where 49 cases had been confirmed to have the disease.
+The first outbreak of the Zika virus outside Africa and Asia was reported in 2007 in the Federated Republic of Micronesia, where 49 cases had been confirmed to have the disease.